kreutix/bip39-deterministic-phrase/README.md

 bip39-deterministic-phrase v0.0.1 (alpha - please do not use in production yet)

 Generates a secure deterministic mnemonic phrase out of a given number of strings.
 Each string will be concatenated with the previous hash and will run 100.000 rounds of sha-256.
-The last hash representes the entropy for the bip39 mnemonic phrase.
+The last hash represents the entropy for the bip39 mnemonic phrase.

 ?
 Please enter your 1. word/sentence: Do you think this is a secure way to generate a good mnemonic phrase?
 DEBUG Do you think this is a secure way to generate a good mnemonic phrase? => 6aa04dc46e2cf601beb05ac979e299bfa9655faf27f5a3d7c2511f9b3c0008a5